Key Takeaways:

 Not all processes are hungry for CPU all the time.
 Some might be there in wait of user input, file access, or data from the network.
 As there are different process states, ready, waiting, and running, that never let the CPU be idle.

-Thus, context switching from an OS perspective makes it possible for the OS to halt those blocked processes and allocate the CPU to another process in the ready state.
+Thus, context or task switching from an OS perspective makes it possible for the OS to halt those blocked processes and allocate the CPU to another process in the ready state.

 3. Ensures Fairness Among Processes